CLAMP-IT/moodle-blocks_filtered_course_list/readme.md

 ## Changelog

 ### [v3.3.0]
+* New filter: Generic filters
-* Feature: Display templates for category rubrics
+* New setting: Display templates for category rubrics

 ### [v3.2.2]
 * Makes course summary URLs available to the list_item template